 I applied the WordPress Speed Optimization tips shared in a previous post on this blog.
 These are the standard or basic WordPress optimization best practices.

-But this time, I took some advanced steps and bought a premium WordPress cache plugin.
-Change the theme and make other required changes on the blog.
+But this time, I took a few extra steps and bought a premiumย WordPress caching plugin.
+Change the theme and make other required changes on the blog.ย

 Here are some screenshots to help you understand how fast and optimized this website is after making these changes.